 Taking the straight single stroke four and replacing the first note with a kick, then applying orchestrations to create complex sound fills.

-In this lesson you will be learning a pattern similar to the Ending On A Kick and Starting On A Kick concepts where this time the kick is moved to the third note a long so it pre empts the snare.
-As with these other fills, this creates an interesting sounding pattern that you can create many variations on.
-Using the kick in this way can make the fills sound far more complicated than they are and can be far more interesting than just straight rolls.
-Because of the way the rhythm in this version falls, it is very easy to put a flam on the last night of the roll which sounds pretty cool.
+In this lesson you will be taking the Ending On A Kick concept and reversing it so you start on a kick.
+This creates an interesting sounding pattern that you can create many variations on.
+Using the kick in this can make the fills sound far more complicated than they are and can be far more interesting than just straight rolls.

 It would be worth covering both the ending on a kick pattern and our Foot Independence lessons before starting this lesson.

-Notice that the sticking is for the single stroke four is maintained as the second right hand is replaced with a bass drum.
-The quarter note at the end of the bar could be played as either a right or a left, for the sake of these fills I will show it as a right though.
+Notice that the sticking is altered slightly as you start with the right hand on the second triplet note.
 Spend some time getting this pattern up to a tempo of around 140bpm then try the version below which is written at full speed but still unorchestrated:

 Spend time time getting the full speed version up to a tempo of at least 110bpm and, as mentioned above, make sure the placement of all notes is accurate.
 When you have the part sounding good have a go at the orchestrations given below.